hikeventures/hikeventures.github.io/_posts/events/2018-06-22-Mountain-Equipment-Aerofort-Jacket.markdown

 You're very likely to use it without another long sleeve pull-on because you use it in warm weather and when you sweat they are not breathing very well.

-Of course it's coated fabric and this is wet speaks to the fabric and
+Of course it's coated fabric.
+It's a real soft shell it's a 20 demier bubble weave soft shell with a mechanical fabric stretch.

-It's a real soft shell it's a 20 demier bubble weave soft shell with a mechanical fabric stretch so there is no nylon in so it stretch it because it is how its woven and it is a hundred grams and also fits into this internal pocket.
+So there is no nylon in.
+It stretch because it is how its woven.
+It is 100 grams and also fits into this internal pocket.

-There have been windbreakers around which fits into this pocket but which is new is that you have this pack size but you have extreme good comfort of wearing it so it is not sticky.
+There have been windbreakers around which fits into this pocket but what is new is that you have this pack size.
+You have extreme good comfort of wearing it so it is not sticky.

 It breezes very well and you feel very comfortable in and that's a great new thing you you need to try it.